-So what does an anxious person supposed to look like?
+So what does an anxious person suppose to look like?
 Breathing in a paper bag?
 You shouldn’t assume that someone is fine because they ‘look’ ok.
 Not everything has a look.
 She wouldn’t accept it because I won’t be socializing.
 This is one thing autistic people suck at so why try to push them to do something you know is hard for them?
-Or maybe autistic folks want limited socilizing due to social burn out.
-Which can take days to recharge from.
+I mean we don’t “suck.”
+However, communication differences and how we emote are different from neurotypical people may cause problems.
+Or maybe autistic folks want limited socializing due to social burnout.
+Which can take days to recharge.
 If I want to be a freelancer I have to talk to whoever wants me to write something for them.
 It will be via e-mail or DM.
 I still have to talk but it beats face-to-face.
 I told her the stress of a job will be too much for me and I am tired of my hair falling out and having to keep cutting it and she gets mad.
 After she saw my hair fall out in front of her very eyes when I was so overwhelmed with constantly having to see a therapist who won’t listen to me.

 If I got a dollar every time I wasn’t on par with someone, I’d be rich.